maartene/DungeonCrawler/docs/TECHDEBT.md

 - Rename `HeadingDirection` to `MovementDirection`
 - CompassDirection has both a `rotatedClockwise()` function as well as a `rotatedClockwise` computed variable.
 - missing tests for `toAngleAroundAxis` and `toSIMD3`
+- Feature envy and/or message chains in `ContentView` and `GameView` where the world's internal properties get accessed directly.